BenjaminWills/programming-notes/AWS/databases/dynamo_db.md

 | When the application needs strongly consistent index reads  | When the application only requires eventually consistent reads  |
 | Same WCU and RCU as main table  | Has own WCU and RCU provisions  |
 |  No throttling conditinos |  If writes are throttled then main table is throttled |

+## Design patterns

+- Can define different entitiy relationships such as one to one, many to one and many to many
+- Examples:
+  - Store players' game states:
+    - One to one modelling or one to many
+    - user_id as PK and game_id as SK
+  - Players gaming history:
+    - One to many modelling
+    - user_id as PK, game_timestamp as SK
+  - Gaming leaderboard
+    - Many to one modelling
+    - Global secondary index with game_id as PK and score as SK